cpp-for-yourself/lectures-and-homeworks/lectures/const_correctness.md

 };
 ```

-Such a `CityWeatherView` is not copyable or movable and exists for the sole purpose of simplifying the interface to the `Weather` object.
+Such a `CityWeatherView` is not movable and exists for the sole purpose of simplifying the interface to the `Weather` object.
 This class is then typically used locally within some scope, say the `DoStuff` method of the `MehPerson` class:
 <!--
 `CPP_SETUP_START`
 #include "view.h"